 Introducing C# 9: Records

-C# 9 Introduces a new keyword: record keyword. record keyword makes an object immutable and behave like a value type. data keyword replaces the init keyword for each property if you want the whole object (all properties) to be immutable.
+C# 9 Introduces a new keyword: record keyword. record keyword makes an object immutable and behave like a value type.
+To make the whole object immutable you have to set init keyword on each property if you are using an implicit parameterless constructor:

 The important thing to know here with Records is that members are implicitly public if you don’t precise it.
 Then the following class declaration is similar to the previous above: